Sump Pump Installation Cost in Atlanta (2026)

 Cost Breakdown

-ItemizedProfessional installation and testing
+ItemizedProfessional installation and excavation

-Submersible or pedestal pump hardware
+Submersible or pedestal pump

-PVC discharge lines and check valves
+Pit liner, PVC discharge lines, and check valve

 Sales Tax at 4%